Cyber-ic5/TTP-Telemetry/README.md

 ### Skills Learned

-- Ability to interpret logs within a SIEM
+- Ability to interpret logs within a SIEM.
 - Cultivation of logs related to attack patterns.
 - Deployment of a Splunk server, forwarder, and interface.